shahwahed/SwitchConfigMaker/Readme.md

     }
 }
 ```
-Vlan definition is simple, a domain to separate, admin, prod, preprod
+Vlan definition is simple :
+  * a domain to separate : admin, prod, preprod
-a name (useful for cisco config), a description to remember the need of the vlan and an ID.
+  * a name (mandatory for cisco config)
+  * a description to remember the need of the vlan and an ID.

 * switch_port_config.json file:
 ```